-Congratulations to Dr. Brett J. Kindle of Gulf Breeze, Florida, for providing more than 400 patients fast-healing relief from carpal tunnel syndrome by using UltraGuideCTR® to perform carpal tunnel release (CTR) with ultrasound guidance.
+Congratulations to Dr. Brett J. Kindle of Gulf Breeze, Florida, for providing more than 400 patients fast-healing relief from carpal tunnel syndrome with UltraGuideCTR™ to perform carpal tunnel release (CTR) with real-time ultrasound guidance.

-Most patients who undergo CTR using ultrasound guidance are able to return to normal activities in 3–6 days.
+Most patients who undergo carpal tunnel release with ultrasound guidance are able to return to normal activities in 3–6 days.

 The procedure is performed using local anesthesia and a small incision which is typically closed without sutures.